HUNDRED FLOWERS PROJECT

 We gave her a lace of elemulus.

-We photographed her as if we were capturing her daily life, accompanying her through the process of wrapping flowers after work and going to her favorite bar.
+We photographed her as if capturing moments from her everyday life: wrapping flowers on her way home from work and visiting her favorite bar.

 Memory 01 : Momoko Nakamura

-When her grandmother passed away last year, she told us about how she and her mother drew a picture on the coffin to send her off.
+When her grandmother passed away last year, she told us that she and her mother sent her off by painting her coffin.

 ------------------------------------------------------------------------

-She asked Flora, the goddess of flowers, to give her a beautiful flower.
+Unable to choose, the shy girl asked Flora, the goddess of flowers, to grant her a beautiful flower.

 ------------------------------------------------------------------------